SHARE

 In modern Sweden, most people don’t do anything in particular to celebrate trettondagen, other than perhaps taking down their Christmas decorations (although as mentioned above, many people do this on January 13th instead).
 It’s a day off for many, and state-run alcohol chain Systembolaget is closed.

-In the Swedish Church, trettondagen is a day for raising funds for various charitable campaigns elsewhere in the world, such as this year’s campaign to end child marriage, female genital mutilation and gender-based violence.
+In the Swedish Church, trettondagen is a day for raising funds for various charitable campaigns elsewhere in the world.

 The Swedish Church will often hold services on trettondagen or trettondagsafton.
 If you’re interested, you can find out what services churches in your parish will be holding here.
 Just type in your address, then look for trettonhelg to see what’s on.